Best MCP Servers for AI Agents in 2026

 - •Content moderation pipelines where agents ingest user-uploaded media and flag policy violations automatically

-- •Research agents that search across a multimedia knowledge base — PDFs, recordings, images — in a single query
+- •Research agents that search across a multimedia knowledge base of PDFs, recordings, and images in a single query

 - •E-commerce agents that find visually similar products by searching image embeddings via MCP tool calls